-This is the most important day to learn and revise.
+In the UPSC preparation strategy for working professionals, this is the most important day to learn and revise.
 If you have fewer weeks at hand, put in at least 10-12 hours.
-However, if you have the 14 months study time then 6-7 hours is enough as well.
+However, if you have 14 months of study time then 6-7 hours is enough as well.
 Considering you have less time at hand, put in at least 2 hours for revision and then 5 hours for GS preparations.
 Then you must practice writing answers too.
 You may reduce the time assigned to each if you have more weeks at hand but you must do everything mentioned.

 If you do not have a lot of time at hand then you may assign the following amount of time to your preparations:

-Follow this time-table in correspondence with the shift division mentioned earlier.
-If you have more preparation time at hand, add one or half a month to the time mentioned in this time table.
+If you are wondering, can a working professional clear UPSC?
+Then this is the right strategy for you.
+Follow this timetable in correspondence with the shift division mentioned earlier.
+If you have more preparation time at hand, add one or half a month to the time mentioned in this timetable.

-- Cover range and not depth: Learning and clearing an exam are two different things.
-Try to cover range and not depth of whatever you study.
-Reading one topic in earnest will only waste your time, since the syllabus requires a wide array of knowledge in numerous fields so covering a greater range is of greater importance.
+Learning and clearing an exam are two different things.
+Try to cover range and not the depth of whatever you study.
+Reading one topic in earnest will only waste your time since the syllabus requires a wide array of knowledge in numerous fields so covering a greater range is of greater importance.

-- Reading without a routine should be avoided: It is a vast syllabus and your brain maybe thrown off balance.
+It is a vast syllabus and your brain may be thrown off balance.
 Do not study while moving or working, you need to study with 100% attention to make efficient use of your precious time.
 Always stick to your routine.

-- Use the internet for help and not distraction: The Smartphone is a great help in our day and age.
+The Smartphone is a great help in our day and age.
 We can access the internet easily and on the go.
-It is essential that you use your Smartphone for all the help you need however, it is also a great means of distraction.
+It is essential that you use your Smartphone for all the help you need; however, it is also a great means of distraction.
 Be careful and stick to business and don’t end up wasting time on other indulgences on the internet.